Have you ever questioned how hard escaping any armlock would be if you couldn’t rotate your arms without pain?

 The rotator cuff is essential for our arms movement.
 We use it to push, pull, lift, and pretty much every weird move we make when we are in the heat of a rolling session.

-Let’s dive into a rotator cuff injury and how it affects the muscle and its performance in BJJ training and life.
+Let’s dive into the BJJ rotator cuff injury and how it affects the muscle and its performance in training and life.

 Table of Contents

-- Should You Train Through Rotator Cuff Injury Pain?
+- Should You Train Through BJJ Rotator Cuff Injury?

 - How To Still Train BJJ With My Shoulder Injury?